marediafaraz/asts-market-analytics/sql/README.md

-# SQL Models for Looker Dashboard
+# SQL for Looker Studio Dashboard

-This folder contains the SQL queries used to power the Looker Studio dashboard.
+This folder contains the BigQuery SQL used to power the Looker Studio dashboard.

-Each query is designed to run directly in BigQuery and produce clean, analysis-ready tables and views for visualization.
+- `asts_stock_daily_enriched`: time-series table/view used by charts (rolling metrics, daily changes)
+- `asts_latest`: single-row snapshot used by KPI tiles (latest open/close/high/low/volume + day change)